djFatNerd/djFatNerd/README.md

 - 👋 Hi, I’m DJ.
 - 👀 I’m interested in Computer Vision.
 Currently, I am working on large-scale city generation.
-- 💞️ I’m looking to collaborate on interesting CV, projects.
+- 💞️ I’m looking to collaborate on city generation, diffusion, gaussian-splatting projects.
-- 📫 Please reach me @ dengj325@gmail.com.
+- 📫 Please don't hesitate to reach me @ dengj325@gmail.com!

 <!---
 djFatNerd/djFatNerd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.